Yucatec Maya people

 The Yucatec Mayas or Peninsular Mayans are Maya people who live in the Yucatan Peninsula in the Mexican states of Yucatán, Campeche and Quintana Roo and in the Districts of Corozal and Orange Walk in Belize.
-The vast majority of them speak the Yucatec Maya language, or maayat'aan (autoglottonym).
+The vast majority of them speak the Yucatec Maya language.

+Language

+The Yucatec Maya language, called Máaya t'áan in their own language, is the most spoken Maya language in the Yucatán Peninsula and the second-most spoken Maya language after Kʼicheʼ.
+In 2000, 799,696 people in Mexico spoke the language.
+The language is also known simply as "Maya."

+The term Maaya comes from the Yucatec Maya language, and was applied to all Maya peoples by Western scholars.

 History

+Precontact

 The Temple of Kukulcán in Chichén Itzá.

+Maya people have lived in the Yucatán Peninsula for at least 7,000 years.

-The preclassical period spanned from 2000 BC. to 250 AD.
+The Preclassic period spanned from 2000 BC to AD 250.
 During this time the early Mayan civilization rose.

+The Classic period was 300 to 900, and the Postclassic period was 1000 to 1500.

+Postcontact

+The Yucatec Maya first encountered Europeans with Spanish explorer Vicente Yáñez Pinzón arrived on their shores in 1508.
+He was followed by Juan de Valdivia's expedition that shipwrecked in 1511.
+Two surviving Spaniards intermarried with the Maya; one who stayed with the Maya was Gonzalo Guerrero.